kevinGodell/ffmpeg-streamer/README.md

 For example, if your are running it on your current machine, visit it in a ***modern*** browser via [http://localhost:8181](http://localhost:8181).
 If port 8181 was already in use, it will keep incrementing the port number by 1 until it finds one available.
 You can launch multiple copies of the app up to a total of 10, each listening on its own port.
+If you would like to store your last used settings, go to [http://localhost:8181/activity](http://localhost:8181/activity) and click the "create" button to use the activity log.

 #### Dependencies
 **Ffmpeg** is the only external software required to run the app.